oracle/oracle-database-operator/README.md

   kubectl apply -f oracle-database-operator.yaml
   ```

-  Ensure that operator pods are up and running
+  Ensure that operator pods are up and running.
+Operator pod replicas are set to a default of 3 for High Availability, which can be scaled up and down.

   ```sh
   $ kubectl get pods -n oracle-database-operator-system